Wii Music: Critical

 Critical reception of the game was mixed, with a 63% aggregate score at Metacritic.
-Wii Music was given a score of A− by 1UP.com's Jennifer Tsao, who believed the game has a "surprising depth and flexibility" that rewards players who have mastered the controls.
+Wii Music was given a score of A− by 1UP.coms Jennifer Tsao, who believed the game has a "surprising depth and flexibility" that rewards players who have mastered the controls.
 She also felt that the game's four-player custom jam mode was addictive, but lamented the abundance of public domain songs in the soundtrack.
 This review greatly contrasted the reviews of other editors on 1UP, who complained about a lack of depth and content.
 It was given 80% by Official Nintendo Magazine who praised the surprising depth of the game.
 GameSpy, who gave it 3.5/5, called the game an "odd duck" and something "more akin to a tech demo or social audio experiment" with little to interest adults, but is simple enough to be accessible to everyone and believed it would be a hit with young children and their families.
 Wii Music also got a 6.5/10 from GameSpot, who said that Wii Music, while fun and easy to pick up and play, is hard to recommend because older children and adults would only get a few hours of entertainment.

 The game received a 5/10 from IGN, who called the game "a noise maker tied to a series of gestures" and cited "gimmicky" controls and poor sound quality, in addition to a "fundamentally flawed" soundtrack.
 However, they also felt that children may enjoy the game much more than adults, who they believe may "grow bored of the experience in a matter of hours, if not minutes".
 Game Informer gave the game a 3/10, calling it "a poor solution to an imaginary problem".
 GameTrailers gave it 5.8/10, criticizing the "ancient" song list and emphasis on video creation.